Tommaso Pobega: Contract extension with AC Milan

+In December 2023, Pobega suffered a rectus femoris injury, which was operated in Turku, Finland, by surgeon Lasse Lempainen in late December 2023.

+Loans to Bologna

+On 24 August 2024, he joined fellow Serie A club Bologna, on a season-long loan with an option to make the move permanent.
+He reunited with head coach Vincenzo Italiano, with whom he worked together previously at Spezia.

+On 22 July 2025, Pobega returned to Bologna on a new loan, this time with a conditional obligation to buy.

 International career

 On 12 November 2020, Pobega made his debut with the Italy U21 team, starting in a qualifying match 2–1 away win over Iceland, scoring both of the goals for Italy.

 He has been called up by the national team for the first time on 5 November 2021, for the matches against Switzerland and Northern Ireland for the 2022 FIFA World Cup qualifiers.